gmagannaDevelop/TousAntiCovid/README.md

 codes on the topics of _pseudo-random number generators_ and _data structures_ during his 2017 Numerical Methods Course at Universidad de Guanajuato, Mexico.
 This repository relies on some of the beforementioned codes to build the simulation.

+We would also like to thank [Mathis Delehouzée](https://github.com/mathisdelehouzee) for his help finding the matrix indexation bug.